A well-designed website is crucial to the success of your small business, and to driving conversions.

 The website should provide value to the business and to the website users.

-User experience is one of the most important elements of a successful website.
+User experience is one of the most important qualities of a good website.
 After all, if your visitors can’t find what they’re looking for or have a hard time using your site, they’re not likely to stick around for long.

 That’s why it’s worthwhile to make some simple UX improvements on your website, even if you’re running a small business on a tight budget.